Please download one of these browsers:

 Keep your browser version up-to-date for a fast, secure, web experience.

-** This class will be held at 193 Polk Ave, Suite D, (2nd floor), Nashville, TN.
-Instructor: Lindsay Smith Objective: Learners in this class gain a solid foundation in the basics of Russian through study of the Cyrillic alphabet and basic sounds of the Russian language.
+** This class will be held at Tennessee Language Center at 193 Polk Ave, Suite D, (2nd floor), Nashville, TN.
+Objective: Learners in this class gain a solid foundation in the basics of Russian through study of the Cyrillic alphabet and basic sounds of the Russian language.
 They will be slowly introduced to the alphabet, going over the shape and sound of letters one by one and learning them in the context of vocabulary words.
 Practice will focus on making simple statements and asking yes/no questions within the topics of greetings/introductions and personal information (e.g., nationality, address, phone number, etc.).
 Learners will also be introduced to Russian culture and customs through multimedia and cultural interactions.